 - Colleges & Schools

 - Map & Locations

 The accelerated 4+1 programs in Computer Science (CS) or Computer Systems Engineering (CSE) is available for students currently admitted in the Bachelor of Science (B.S.) in Computer Science or the Bachelor of Science in Engineering (B.S.E) in Computer Systems Engineering program.
-Students entering the 4+1 accelerated program will be admitted to the Master’s of Science in Computer Science thesis program or the Master of Computer Science non-thesis program (there is currently no 4+1 Program set up for Computer Engineering MS).
+Students entering the 4+1 accelerated program will be admitted to the Master’s of Science in Computer Science thesis program or the Master of Computer Science non-thesis program.
 Due to the research required for the thesis based programs, it may take more than one year of graduate work to complete the Master’s degree.